mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 > Right at this very moment seeing and hearing are not obscured;

-This means from moment to moment when you see somebody, when you want to educate somebody, right at this very moment – *right now* – seeing and hearing are not obscured, his or her consciousness [is] functioning very clearly; nothing obscured.
+This means from moment to moment when you see somebody, when you want to educate somebody, right at this very moment – *right now* – seeing and hearing are not obscured; [your] consciousness is functioning very clearly, nothing obscured.

 > sound and form are purely real.